 Losing a baby any time after 16-18 weeks gestation may still lead to breast milk coming in to the breasts a few days later.
 This is because the arrival of milk is driven by the drop in hormones following the delivery of the placenta—irrespective of whether a mother planned to breastfeed or not.
-A mother may not have anticipated the presence of breast milk and may find it very upsetting.
-While some mothers will want to stop lactation as soon as possible after stillbirth, miscarriage or loss of a baby, others may take comfort in pumping and donating breast milk.
-This article looks at a mother’s options to cope with lactation after stillbirth or loss of a baby.
+The presence of breast milk may not have been anticipated and a bereaved mother may find it very upsetting.
+While some women will want to stop lactation as soon as possible after stillbirth, miscarriage or loss of a baby, others may take comfort in pumping and donating breast milk.
+This article looks at the options to cope with lactation after stillbirth or loss of a baby.

 Stopping milk production